jekhor/yogabook-linux/README.md

     `sudo apt remove linux-image-<version>` command.
 12. The touch keyboard should now be operational, allowing you to detach the OTG hub and enjoy your Yoga Book.

+### Troubleshooting

+Known issues:
+- Camera and vibration force-feedback don't work.
+- alsa-lib (libasound2 package in Debian/Ubuntu) should has version >= 1.2.9
+- To have automatic screen rotation working, it should be supported by desktop environment.
+Try Gnome first.